arrrrrmin/arrrrrmin.netlify.com/content/posts/sign_cf_cookies.md

 ````

 Since we have `current_user` (which is send by the user in an `Authorization` Header), we can easily obtain an Access
-Token, to check if the user is authorized and further use it's `sub` value to make more checks.
+Token, to check if the user is authorized and further use the tokens `sub` value for more checks.
 One example could be:

 > Users can grant other users access and these *connections* are maintained in a database.
 So if a wants to access
 > resources which aren't his own, we can check this by asking the database.